CoinsGPT/coinsgpt.github.io/website/docs/bitcoin/bitcoin-tigergraph.md

 }
 ```

-## 3. How to import the blockchain in to tigergraph.
+## 3. How to import bitcoin in to tigergraph.

 Well, now we know what the blockchain data represents (and that it looks a lot like a graph), we can go ahead and import it in to tigergraph.
 We do this by: